 Tadeusz Rydzyk in Warsaw, 2017 | NurPhoto/SIPA USA/PA Images.
 All rights reserved

 Women’s rights activists stress that Rydzyk’s influence in Poland and the threat posed by the new RPE party should not be underestimated.

 “Rydzyk is a priest, after all, and many people consider him an authority and a role model,” said Marta Lempart, another activist with Polish Women’s Strike, noting that “as women, we are given special emphasis in his hateful rhetoric.”

 Agata Maciejewska from the Dziewuchy Dziewuchom Foundation, a Polish women’s rights organisation, said that her group has been tracking “an increased activity of far-Right tendencies in Poland and Europe”.

 She described it as “no secret that an ever-close integration of ultra-Catholic and nationalist organisations is taking place” and said “the increased intensity of preparations for the European Parliament elections” is “a tactical move”.

-Lempart emphasised what's at stake.
-If parties like RPE succeed in the European elections, she warned, “attempts to do away with women’s basic rights” will reach new heights, and “the level of an EU institution such as the Parliament”.
+Lempart emphasised what’s at stake.
+If parties such as RPE succeed in the European elections, she warned, “attempts to do away with women’s basic rights” will reach new heights, and “the level of an EU institution such as the parliament”.